vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 #### The decision matrix

-Making a *decision matrix* is an activity sometimes done in MI which can help a person commit to a healthy behavior change where they might be feeling ambivalent.
+Making a *decision matrix* (also called a *decisional balance*) is an activity sometimes done in MI which can help an individual commit to a behavior change when they might initially feel ambivalent or overwhelmed.
 First, draw a 2x2 table.
-You, the clinican, then work with the patient to identify the (1) benefits and (2) drawbacks of either (3) continuing with the status quo or (4) making a change.
+The patient then identifies the benefits and drawbacks of either continuing with the status quo (1, 2) or making a change (3, 4).

-As you work through this activity and have the patient write down their reasons for and against each scenario, they will come to terms with the exact reasons why they haven't (yet) succeeded in changing their behavior even though a part of them wants to.
+As you work through this activity and the patient writes down their pros and cons for each option, they will get a clearer picture of what changing their lifestyle would entail.

 During this process you are your patient's guide—support their basic psychological needs and *do not* tell them what to do or what to think.
 By having patients connect the dots themselves, you can get them moving on the path toward autonomous regulation of healthy behavior.